-I stayed at the Aziza Paradise Hotel for my seven-day stay in Palawan.
+One of the hotels that I have stayed at in Puerto Princesa was the Aziza Paradise Hotel.
 The package I booked through Agoda included the ride from and to the airport and daily breakfast.
 They even bagged a breakfast-to-go for my 4:30 am departure to Cebu!

 The staff was very friendly; the food was good and the warm pool was fantastic for night swim!
 Recommended.